rajputarchies/AI_Dietician_Django/README.rst

 To View Admin panel go to http://127.0.0.1:8000/admin/

-In this project we uses backend which stores the form. fill the form and hit submit.
+In this project we used backend which stores the form.
+Fill the form and hit submit.
 The data is stored in database.
-To view submitted go to admin panel.
+To view submitted Form go to admin panel.
 To View Admin panel go to http://127.0.0.1:8000/admin/

 Here is the Project Report- https://github.com/prabureddy/AI_Dietician_Django/blob/master/AI_Dietician/AI_Dietician.pdf